magentabusiness/magentabusiness.github.io/products/thingsboard-pe/index.md

         <div class="block">
           <div class="feature-des">
             <h3 class="item-heading">White-labeling</h3>
-            <p>Rebrand ThingsBoard platform web interface with your company or product logo and color scheme in 2 minutes.
+            <p>Rebrand IoT Hub platform web interface with your company or product logo and color scheme in 2 minutes.
 No coding or service restart required.
 Allow your customers and their sub-customers to white-label their interface as well.</p>
             <a class="read-more-button" href="/docs/user-guide/white-labeling/" aria-label="Read more about white labeling">Read more
               <i class="fas fa-chevron-right arrow first"></i>
               <i class="fas fa-chevron-right arrow second"></i>